sfdeloach/tungstenJS/info/notes.md

 * It is implied the admin route will have access to all routes
 * All users are pre-loaded with their email addresses
 * Registration/password reset sends an email to their address with a temp password
+* Google email account setup, looking to use Nodemailer to send automated messages to users
 * A link to the main app page /wellness will be available in the menu bar on all routes
 * Lock a worksheet after three months
 * Calc (calculations from the participant's assessment)